Common Ground Program

 TRENDING TOPICS

-“Trending Topics” is a one-session dialogue that creates an opportunity for students to consider the complexities and personal meanings of a controversial issue or dilemma.
+“Trending Topics” is a one-session dialogue that creates an opportunity for students to consider the complexities and personal meanings of a current controversial issue or dilemma in our society.
 These work well for students looking to process a breaking news story or event.
-Previous topics include hate speech on campus, celebrity scandals, and the presidential election.

 YOUID

-“YouID” is a one-session dialogue where students collectively explore and reflect deeply on aspects of their social identities including race/ethnicity, gender, sexual orientation, disability, religion, age, class, and more.
-This session is a great introduction to the foundations of dialogue and building community trust and understanding.
+“YouID” is a one-session dialogue where students are invited to explore and reflect deeply on aspects of their identities that are important to them.
+This session is a great introduction to the foundations of dialogue and building community, trust, and understanding.

 FOUR-SESSION DIALOGUES

-Four-session dialogues guide students through peer-led discussions on societal issues, exploring diverse identities and perspectives.
-Sessions include topic exploration, discussing actions, building consensus, and reflecting on outcomes.
+Four-session dialogues guide students through peer-led discussions on societal issues, exploring diverse perspectives.
+Sessions include topic exploration, discussing potential actions, building consensus, and reflecting on outcomes.
 Participants leave with greater empathy and skills for inclusive dialogue.
 This program integrates well in courses seeking an immersive deliberative dialogue experience.

 Get Involved

-Learn more about paid positions as a Peer Dialogue Leader or Multicultural Advocate on our Student Employment page.
+Learn more about our paid positions on our Student Employment page.

-If you have any questions or would like more information on the program, please reach out to Nikita Kimani, Coordinator for Diversity, Equity, & Inclusion at nkimani@umd.edu.
+If you have any questions or would like more information on the program, please reach out to commonground@umd.edu.